Interstate 276 Pennsylvania

 Speed limits are posted at 70 miles per hour along the entire length of I-276, with the exception of at the main line toll plaza east of Exit 352 (PA 132), and through the long term construction zone between Bensalem and Bristol.
-The Pennsylvania Turnpike is six lanes wide from the split with Interstate 76 east to the Bensalem interchange (Exit 351).
-The roll road will be expanded east from U.S. 1 during ongoing work to complete the interchange with I-95 and I-295.
+The Pennsylvania Turnpike is six lanes wide from the split with Interstate 76 east to U.S. 1 at the Bensalem Interchange (Exit 351).

 Prior to 2018, I-276 ended at the New Jersey state line along the Delaware River Turnpike Toll Bridge.
 Signs further east along the New Jersey Turnpike mainline referenced I-276, though the Pearl Harbor Memorial Turnpike Extension west to Pennsylvania was not part of the Interstate system.
 This changed when the interchange with I-95 and I-295 east opened at Bristol Township.